flarnrules/rust_book/chapters/3.2_data_types/data_types.md

 # Data Types
 - Every value in rust is of a certain *data type*
 - We will look at two data type subsets: **scalar** and **compound**

-Note:
+- In later chapters there's something called **generic** types, which are super confusing.

+*Note:*
 Rust is a *statically typed* language, which means that it must konw what type we want to use based on the value and how we use it.

 ## Scalar
 A *scalar* type represents a single value.
 Rust has four primary scalar types:
 1. Integers,
 2. Floating-point numbers,
-4. Numeric operators,
+* Numeric operators,
-5. Booleans,
+3. Booleans,
-6. characters
+4. Characters

 ### 1 Integer Types
 An integer is a number without a factional component.